Auto dialer Vs Predictive dialer: What distinguishes the two?

-A predictive dialer dials numbers, considering an agent’s availability and adjusts the dial rate accordingly.
+A predictive dialer dials numbers, considering an agent’s availability, and adjusts the dial rate accordingly.
 An auto dialer dials numbers purely based on the dial rate set by the campaign manager.
-Whereas, with an auto dialer, it’s a simple distribution of calls, with no predictions or calculations.
+With an auto dialer, it’s a simple distribution of calls, with no predictions or calculations.

 Because of its ability to predict the dial rates, a predictive dialer helps you achieve maximum agent productivity.
 However, you must have over eight agents in your calling campaign, so your contacts don’t end up on a call with no agent to answer.

-So, with a predictive dialer, the chances of your contact picking up the call when an agent is not available are minimal.
+So, with a predictive dialer, the chances of your contact picking up the call when an agent is unavailable are minimal.